Trustworthy Attorneys Manage Probate & Estate Administration in Arizona

 - Challenging the validity of a will — A court can invalidate a will if it appears there has been undue influence or fraud in its creation or amendment.

 - Challenging interpretation of a will’s language — When there are competing clauses or ambiguous phrases, a court can declare part or all of the will void for vagueness.
 This creates a situation of partial intestacy, where assets that are left out pass according to the state’s laws of inheritance.

 - Accusing the executor of estate mismanagement — An executor has a fiduciary duty to manage estate assets for the good of the beneficiaries.
 He or she can be held personally liable for financial losses caused by negligence or misconduct.

 It is often possible to reach a negotiated solution to estate disputes.
 However, parties are sometimes determined to escalate the conflict to the probate judge.
-When that happens, I am prepared to defend my client’s interests.
-Whether representing the executor or a beneficiary, I exercise the utmost professionalism as I pursue the best possible outcome.
+When that happens, we are prepared to defend our clients’ interests.
+Whether representing the executor or a beneficiary, we exercise the utmost professionalism as we pursue the best possible outcome.

-Contact an experienced and knowledgeable Arizona probate lawyer
+Contact an experienced and knowledgeable Arizona probate firm

 Pennington Law — Estate Planning, PLLC provides a full range of probate court and estate administration services in Surprise, Sun City West, Buckeye and vicinity.
 Call 623-208-7867 or contact us online to schedule a consultation.
 Home and hospital visits are available.